zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

    2.</b> How to use opaque return types

    3.</b> How to create and use extensions
-- Optional: Optional: When should you use extensions in Swift?
+- Optional: When should you use extensions in Swift?